 If you are looking for a single mattress, then you have a wide range of price points to choose from.
 If money is again no issue, we recommend choosing the best pad available — the Therm-a-Rest Mondo King.
 This is an incredibly comfortable mattress; however, others rival it in comfort at lower prices.

 This question essentially boils down to whether you want a single-person mattress or a double mattress.
 If you are one half of the world's most perfectly matched couple, and you always camp with your significant other, then you may want to go the route of a double mattress.

 If a double mat is too big for you to travel with or to fit in the back of your vehicle, or if you like the flexibility of having a smaller mattress, then we recommend looking at many of the options for one person.
 Most are available in regular or extra long/wide, giving you the option of being practical or really treating yourself.

 Another upside to single mattresses, even for a couple, is that each person can choose the mattress they prefer.
 Downsides to this approach can be that they are not the same height, creating an awkward ledge, or are too wide together to fit in the tent, so consider these things while shopping.

 Does Warmth Matter in My Mat Selection?

 There is still one more thing to consider that may affect what mattress you buy, and that's warmth.
-Insulating properties in your mattress are essential for a good night's sleep, especially if you are sleeping outside in temperatures lower than about 60 degrees.
+Insulating properties in your mattress are essential for a good night's sleep, especially if you are sleeping outside at temperatures lower than 60 degrees.
 If you're primarily shopping for an indoor guest mat, don't worry so much about R-values.
 But for most car-camping excursions, the foam core mats come out on top, and many of these mats offer an R-value of 5 or higher, plenty to keep you warm in all but the coldest, most rugged camping conditions.